 7. Hang Out at Paradeplatz

 The exterior and interior of the church have many stunning elements.
-For instance, the double-towered facade, and the four cardinal virtues statues are simply stunning.
-Also, the 75-meter-high dome on its exterior, adds to the charm.
+For instance, the double-towered facade and the four cardinal virtues statues are stunning.
+Also, the 75-meter-high dome on its exterior adds to the charm.

 The interior also showcases marble pilasters, plus a dome with clips from the order’s founder’s life.
-And, the “Crowned Silver Madonna” from 1747 is the most significant sculpture.
+The “Crowned Silver Madonna” from 1747 is the most significant sculpture.

 A tour of this church is certainly worth your time.
 You’ll like your experience here as you marvel at the central dais with the giant dome.
-It took almost a lifetime (30yrs) to construct.
+It took almost a lifetime (30 years) to construct.

-It was ravaged during the Second World War, and it took twenty years to restore it.
-So, it’s only fair to stop by and reminisce at the wonder that the Jesuit church is.
+It was ravaged during the Second World War and took twenty years to restore.
+So, it’s only fair to stop by and reminisce about the wonder of the Jesuit church.

-It is open daily from 9:00 AM – 7:00 PM, and you’ll find ample parking near its vicinity.
-To visit the church as a group, contact the administration or the Dean to make arrangements.
+It is open daily from 9:00 a.m. – 7:00 PM, and you’ll find ample parking nearby.
+Contact the administration or the Dean to arrange to visit the church as a group.